 Lubricate the gut.
 Butter will make your cat purr, but it won’t help hairballs.
 Digestible fats like butter can cause diarrhea and usually get absorbed before they can move the problem out.
 Instead, offer non-medicated petroleum jelly.
 It looks nasty but many pets like the taste.
 It will coat the hairball to make it slide more easily out of the system.
 If kitty refuses to accept a finger-full scraped into his mouth, just spread the jelly on his paw so he has to lick it off as he grooms.
+We’ve been using Vetoquinol Laxatone for Karma (maple flavoring, who knew?!).
 Commercial hairball remedies often add salmon or malt flavoring to similar petrolatum products.
 Take care to follow label instructions or your veterinarian’s advice, though.
 Overuse of these products can interfere with the pet’s use of fat-soluble vitamins.

 Do your cats suffer from hairballs?
 How do you manage the problem?
 Do tell!